stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 {:#advanced}

 ### Search across your managed clusters
 No need to `oc` login to your various managed clusters to get basic information.
 The `search` option available in Red Hat Advanced Cluster Management for Kubernetes is accessible from Visual Web Terminal.
 Start by typing `search` and you are prompted with additional filters that can be applied to the search.

+**TIP** You can navigate and select the desired filter prompts with the mouse or directly from the keyboard using the up/down arrow keys to move through the choices and the space bar to select a filter value from the filter prompt.
+This is the same as on the Search page in the Red Hat Advanced Cluster Management for Kubernetes web console.

 - Simple query to find all nodes on hub cluster and all managed clusters - `search kind:node role:worker`
 - List saved searches - `savedsearches`